MEWPASCO/visual-refresh-compact-title-bar-fork/README.md

 }
 ```
 ### --vr-header-snippet-space cheat sheet
-Try these if you dont want to find out the spacing yourself!
+Try these if you don't want to find out the spacing yourself!

 - Desktop Default: 180px
 - Desktop Spacious UI Scaling: 200px